aws/amazon-documentdb-odbc-driver/src/markdown/index.md

 ## Getting Started

-Follow the [requirements and setup directions](setup/setup.md) to get you environment ready to use the Amazon DocumentDB ODBC driver.
+Follow the [requirements and setup directions](setup/setup.md) to get your environment ready to use the Amazon DocumentDB ODBC driver.
 Assuming your Amazon DocumentDB cluster is hosted in a private VPC, you'll want to [create an SSH tunnel](setup/setup.md#using-an-ssh-tunnel-to-connect-to-amazon-documentdb) to bridge to your cluster in the VPC.
 If you're a Tableau or other BI user, follow the directions on how to